blue indigo jazz series

 SATURDAY APRIL 9th 2011 6 pm.

 The Chicago Underground and the Sao Paulo Underground are twin ensembles created by cornettist Rob Mazurek, who lives between both cities and always favors dialogue between preferably turbulent drummers and percussionists, and all noises, effects and treatment that electronic machinations now offer.

 Matana Robert's Coin Coin

 For several years, saxophonist and clarinettist Matana Roberts searched for her American, African and European musical ancestors between Louisiana, Togo and Scotland.
-But her decidedly lyrical art is less evocative than a story blurred by such tragedy, than evocatory of the stories endlessly told to reinvent a future life.
+But her decidedly lyrical art is not so much a story blurred by tragedy, but an evocation of the stories that are endlessly told in order to reinvent a future life.

 Steve Lehman Octet